- General Info

 - Management Areas

 Turtles may be taken in all waters with a resident or nonresident fishing license with the provisions listed below.
 Turtles taken with a firearm require a hunting license.
 Turtles may be taken year-round provided that:

 - no more than six turtles of each species per day are taken;

 - shooting of turtles on federal reservoirs is prohibited;

 - terrestrial (land) turtles may not be sold;

-- taking of the western chicken turtle, map turtle, painted and razor-backed musk turtles and/or alligator snapping turtle is prohibited;
+- taking of the western chicken turtle, northern map turtle and/or alligator snapping turtle is prohibited;

-- the Wichita Mountains WR is closed to turtle harvest;
+- the Wichita Mountains Wildlife Refuge is closed to turtle harvest;

 - no aquatic turtles may be sold or purchased without the proper commercial turtle harvester or buyer’s license.